jessicacliong/JessicaLiong_T1A3/README.md

 Existing users can also log in using their credentials to access their personal information.

 ### 1. Log Daily Sleep Times & Factors Affecting Sleep
-Users are able to log in sleep time every day and keep track of the quality of their sleep, whether they had a goodnight's sleep or they didn't, rating it from 1-10.
+Users are able to log in sleep time every day and keep track of the quality of their sleep, whether they had a goodnight's sleep or they didn't, rating it from 0 (No sleep) - 10 (Excellent).
 The application allows users to write down comments and factors during the day or during the night before they slept that could impact the user's sleep.

 ### 2. Sleep Report (1 Day)
-Gives user a report of their sleep time, quality, and other associated sleep information including a journal of a desired date.
+Gives user a report of their sleep time, quality, and other associated sleep information including a journal of a set date.
 Users input a desired date and the information of their sleep conditions will be displayed on their terminal.

 ### 3. Sleep Report before current date (Up to 7 consecutive days)
 Gives users a report of their sleep time, quality and other relevant sleep information over a period of 1 week period before current date.
 The 1 week period can be specified through user inputs of the desired start date and end date.
 Available sleep logs saved in the system will be displayed to the user as a terminal output.
 Note: The 1 week period specified will include the start date and the end date defined by the user, if a log for those dates exist in record.

 ### 3. Suggest Tips on better Sleep
 Upon the completion of a sleep log entry, user's will be given a sleep tip on their terminal window to help them gain ample quantity and quality sleep for a more productive day.